Surviving Healthcare Reform

 Video has a much stronger audience appeal than text (about four to one), and in the case of selecting a physician, video gives prospective patients a real sense of what you’re like, the sense of warmth and compassion that words alone cannot communicate.
 Because we believe so strongly in the power of video, we produce films in-house, in a lightweight production style, with equipment that yields a cinematic look.
 This approach contains costs while also delivering a final product that is more sophisticated than ordinary video.

-Imagery : visual marketing strategy is a key element in your healthcare branding message.
+Imagery : A visual marketing strategy is a key element in your healthcare branding message.
 This is more than an exercise in graphics; it’s an important trend for healthcare marketing.
 Today, people look for photos, videos, charts and illustrations that tell your story in a visual way.
 This presents an opportunity to distinguish yourself, not just by increasing your visual content, but also by producing them to underscore “humanity.”
 Thus, we advocate use of real, often candid imagery rather than posed or transparently staged stock images found in most medical marketing.

 Patient Communication : We also understand the importance of communication.
 Creating opportunities for “real-time customer conversations” — the foundation of a strong doctor/patient relationship — can play a significant role in building and maintaining a vibrant practice.
 Messaging and booking apps are also increasingly available and affordable, as marketing platforms mature along with social channels.
 A few statistics that illustrate the importance of the Web as a communication channel for healthcare providers: